pixelnull/crowdspotter/README.md

 - Play a sound alert if the system is capable.
 - Continue running until you press Ctrl+C to stop it.

+This will probably not be updated if it breaks unless I still need it later.

 License:  CrowdSpotter © 2024 by [@pixelnull@infosec.exchange](https://infosec.exchange/@pixelnull) is licensed under Creative
 Commons Attribution-ShareAlike 4.0 International.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/